Creating an Australian landscape at the Victorian Comprehensive Cancer Centre

-We often look to nature for design inspiration and this was certainly the case in the recently completed Clinical Informatics and Health Services Research Hub.
+We often look to nature for design inspiration and this was certainly the case in the recently-completed Executive Workplaces project.
 Situated on level 13 of the Victorian Comprehensive Cancer Centre, the 1,400m² space comprises executive offices, a boardroom, meeting area, open plan work areas and a flexible event zone.
 According to associate Jane Sayers, ‘Our key vision was to create an inspiring venue that showcases Australian research and clinical care to the wider international research leaders.’

 The scheme is anchored by a central timber wall that incorporates a tea point, break-out booths, meeting and collaboration zones and bar tables suitable for either work or socialising.
 It can also be extended via ‘interlocking’ furniture modules that dock at various points along its edge.
-Resembling an oversized rock formation, the wall’s many undulations evoke the feeling of walking through a dense forest or some other natural environment.
+The wall’s many undulations evoke the feeling of walking through a dense forest or some other natural environment.
 As such, it expresses ideas of journey and destination and functions as a dynamic wayfinding device, effectively leading visitors through the space.